cgrates/cgrates/docs/api_tptimings.rst

    type ApierTPTiming struct {
 	TPid      string // Tariff plan id
 	TimingId  string // Timing id
-	Years     string // semicolon separated list of years this timing is valid on, \*all supported Months    string // semicolon separated list of months this timing is valid on, \*none and \*all supported MonthDays string // semicolon separated list of month's days this timing is valid on, \*none and \*all supported WeekDays  string // semicolon separated list of week day names this timing is valid on \*none and \*all supported Time      string // String representing the time this timing starts on }
+	Years     string // semicolon separated list of years this timing is valid on, \*any supported Months    string // semicolon separated list of months this timing is valid on, \*any supported MonthDays string // semicolon separated list of month's days this timing is valid on, \*any supported WeekDays  string // semicolon separated list of week day names this timing is valid on \*any supported Time      string // String representing the time this timing starts on }